elizavetashch/surrounding_landscapes/README.md

 maybe accessing biodiversity can be made possible over calculating the number of plant species remotely.
 - there is no SoilGrid data available for cities, and some of the points were allocated to cities, that's why they are empty

+**12. August**

+open tasks:
+- get the transponder
++ get the desk
+- register for the conference
+- check the code
+- check the crops data

 ### Data Repository

 data organization and cleaning: Elizaveta Shcherbinina